Benchmarks

 Known Limitations

-- Not all tasks are based on real EHR data; some prompts are synthetic or curated, which may limit realism and generalizability.
+- Not all tasks are based on real EHR data.
+Some prompts are synthetic or curated, which may limit realism and generalizability.

 - Scenario design may reflect cultural or contextual assumptions that introduce bias.